+VATICAN BANNED CASEY BECAUSE OF ABUSE CLAIMS

+RTÉ to reveal Holy See got child sex complaint in 2001

+EXCLUSIVE

-VATICAN BANNED CASEY BECAUSE OF ABUSE CLAIMS RTÉ to reveal Holy See got child sex complaint in 2001 EXCLUSIVE By Anne Sheridan THE VATICAN banned Bishop Eamonn Casey from public ministry for life after receiving multiple child sexual abuse allegations against him, the Irish Mail on Sunday can reveal.
+By Anne Sheridan

+THE VATICAN banned Bishop Eamonn Casey from public ministry for life after receiving multiple child sexual abuse allegations against him, the Irish Mail on Sunday can reveal.

 A major RTÉ documentary in association with the MoS, which airs tomorrow, investigates how the Catholic Church handled at least five child sexual abuse allegations against the former Bishop of Galway.

-It comes after this newspaper previously revealed how four women complained A Zendaya in the life of a Hollywood movie star Bertie: I've not ruled Áras bid in or out By John Drennan FORMER Taoiseach Bertie Ahern said he has 'never ruled it in or out' referring to a presidential bid next year.
-The move could derail The move could derail Micheál Martin's Áras ambitions after the Irish Mail on Sunday reported the Tánaiste plans to contest the presidency.
-FULL STORY See Page 10 >> Turn to Page 6 >> JULY 21 • 2024 The Irish Mail on Sunday The Irish Mail on Sunday JULY 21 • 2024 BISHOP CASEY: BURIED SECRETS Casey was banned for life by Vatican From Page One of alleged child sexual abuse against cleric's ministry after his niece, Patricia Donovan, made a complaint of child sex abuse against him in 2005. confirmed it banned Bishop Casey from ministry before 2006, and reiterated that ban to him the following year.
-The RTÉ documentary will broadcast further revelations about the controversial former Bishop of Kerry and Galway, who was forced to resign following his dramatic fall from grace in 1992 after he fathered a child with his distant American cousin, Annie Murphy.
-The Vatican ordered him to leave the ing to Ireland in 2006.
-Bishop Casey remained out of ministry for the last 12 day he died on March 13, 2017, aged 89.
-The Vatican statement also reveals the 'Casey repeatedly breached the Vatican restrictions' Bishop Casey had been requested not to publicly exercise the ministry before 2006, in terms that were reiterated for mally in 2007, and he was never reinstated in the following years in spite of insist-ence from him and on his behalf.
+It comes after this newspaper previously revealed how four women complained

+A Zendaya in the life of a Hollywood movie star

+Bertie: I've not ruled Áras bid in or out

+By John Drennan

+FORMER Taoiseach Bertie Ahern said he has 'never ruled it in or out' referring to a presidential bid next year.
+The move could derail

+The move could derail Micheál Martin's Áras ambitions after the Irish Mail on Sunday reported the Tánaiste plans to contest the presidency.

+FULL STORY See Page 10 >>

+Turn to Page 6 >>

+JULY 21 • 2024 The Irish Mail on Sunday The Irish Mail on Sunday JULY 21 • 2024 BISHOP CASEY: BURIED SECRETS

+Casey was banned for life by Vatican

+From Page One

+of alleged child sexual abuse against

+cleric's ministry after his niece, Patricia abuse against him in 2005.

+confirmed it banned Bishop Casey from ministry before 2006, and reiterated that ban to him the following year.
+American cousin, Annie Murphy.

+The Vatican ordered him to leave the day he died on March 13, 2017, aged 89.
+The Vatican statement also reveals the ban was never lifted - despite appeals by Casey and his supporters that he should Bishop Casey had been requested not to publicly exercise the ministry before 2006, in terms that were reiterated for mally in 2007, and he was never reinstated in the following years in spite of insist-ence from him and on his behalf.
 When further allegations were produced in 2015, Bishop Casey was already suffering from various physical and mental prob-lems.
 These were of the type that would have rendered his defence difficult.'
 Aside from any criminal investigation or civil case for personal injury damages. abuse.
 Under Vatican rules, clergy memcleared by both State and Church.
 However, strict restrictions set down for Bishop Casev's return to Galway in 2006 were never lifted.
 At the time, he was suspended from clerical duties as the Vatican examined statements from his niece and other alleged victims.
-Casey was not allowed to say Mass in public; he could only attend Mass as a member of the congregation or say Mass privately in his own home.
+Under the restrictions, Bishop Casey was not allowed to say Mass in public; he could only attend Mass as a member of the congregation or say Mass privately in his own home.
 He was also ordered not to give media interviews while the Vatican investigated the complaints However, Bishop Casey went on to repeat edly breach the Vatican restrictions.
 He officiated at Mass in several dioceses several times; he clothing and represented himself as a priest good Bishop Casey, including his niece.